anabatel1/anabatel1/README.md

 - ✨ &nbsp; frontend developer with 5 years of experience
 - :dizzy: &nbsp; my motivation stems from working on interesting products
 - :grey_question: &nbsp; I like asking questions
-- 🌱 &nbsp; I’m currently improving my React and Next.js knowledge
-- :warning: &nbsp; I have professional experience with React, Next.js 14, and Vue.js 2.
+- 🌱 &nbsp; I have professional experience with React, Next.js 15, and Vue.js 2.
 I am most excited about working within React ecosystem!